milonmaze/privacy-terms-observatory/www.chase.com/digital/resources/privacy-security/privacy/consumer-privacy-notice.md

 Questions?
 Call 1–888–868–8618 — our menu will prompt you through your choice(s).
 We accept operator relay calls.
-Chase Sapphire® customers please call 1-800-493-3319.
 Who we are

 Who is providing this notice?
-The JPMorgan Chase & Co. family of companies.
-A partial list of its U.S. consumer financial companies is located at the end of this document.
+The U.S. consumer financial companies within the JPMorgan Chase & Co. family, including JPMorgan Chase Bank, N.A., Chase Insurance Agency, Inc., and J.P.
+Morgan Securities LLC.
 What we do

 How does Chase protect my personal information?
 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
 We authorize our employees to get your information only when they need it to do their work, and we require companies that work for us to protect your information.